-Mike Retelle teaches courses that focus on Earth surface environments and records of environmental change.
-His courses include an introductory course called Earth Surface Processes (EACS 103), Sedimentology (EACS 210), and Quaternary Geology (EACS 310).
-Mike also alternates teaching several field-based short term units: Limnology and Paleolimnology of Maine Lakes, Field Geology and Glaciation of Northern New England.
+Mike Retelle has taught courses that focus on Earth surface environments and records of environmental change.
+His courses included Earth Surface Processes (Geo 103), Sedimentology (Geo 210), and Quaternary Paleoclimatology (Geology 310).
+Mike also taught a field-based short term unit: Limnology and Paleolimnology of Lakes of Northern New England.

-Currently Mike is involved in several research projects in high latitude areas of the North Atlantic region.
-He began his arctic research in the Canadian arctic focusing on glacial and sea level history and high resolution records of climate change preserved in annually layered lake sediments.
+Currently Mike is involved in several research projects in the high latitude North Atlantic region.
+He began his arctic research as a graduate student working in the Canadian arctic focusing on glacial and sea level history and high resolution records of climate change preserved in annually layered lake sediments.

-He recently was involved in a project in the Shetland Islands with Bates Professors Gerald Bigelow (archaeologist in the History Department), Will Ambrose (Biology), Beverly Johnson (Geology) and Michael Jones (History) on the Shetland Islands Climate and Settlement Project.
-His role is to recover and analyze lacustrine sediment records that preserve records of environmental change during the period of occupation of the archaeology sites (Late Holocene-age sites span Norse to 16th century occupation).
+Mike has also worked with colleagues and students in the Shetland Islands with Bates Professors Gerald Bigelow (archaeologist in the History Department), Will Ambrose (Biology), Beverly Johnson (Geology) and Michael Jones (History) on the Shetland Islands Climate and Settlement Project.
+His role is to recover and analyze lake sediment records that preserve records of environmental change during the period of occupation of the archaeology sites (Late Holocene-age sites span Norse to 16th century occupation).